galiacheng/wls-aks-javaagent/README.md

         az account set --subscription <your-sub-id>
         az aks get-credentials --resource-group <aks-resource-group> --name <aks-name>
         ```
     * Run the following commands to connect to Application Insights.
 Replace the `APPLICATIONINSIGHTS_CONNECTION_STRING` with your value.
+Here, we add env variable `NODEMGR_JAVA_OPTIONS` to pass java agent exclusively to the server process.
+Otherwise, the node manager process and server process share the `JAVA_OPTIONS`.

         ```bash
         WLS_DOMAIN_NS=sample-domain1-ns